-The symptoms of inhalation of methyl bromide are abdominal pain, convulsions, dizziness, headache, labored breathing, vomiting, weakness, hallucinations, loss of speech, and incoordination.
+The symptoms of inhaling methyl bromide are abdominal pain, convulsions, dizziness, headache, labored breathing, vomiting, weakness, hallucinations, loss of speech, and incoordination.
 Kidney damage is also likely if severe amounts of methyl bromide have been inhaled.
 When exposed to skin, it can cause tingling and itching.
 It can also be absorbed through the skin: symptoms of absorption are redness, burning sensation, pain, and blisters.

 Here’s How to Make Sure That Your Pallet Is Safe to Use

-*The country where it originated
+- the country where it originated

-*The IPPC logo
+- the IPPC logo

-*How it was treated
+- how it was treated

-*It may have a unique numerical code
+- it may have a unique numerical code

-*and a logo identifying the inspector
+- a logo identifying the inspector

-If you look at the stack of pallets at the beginning of this post you can see one that is visibly darker than the rest.
-That is a warning sign that a pallet may have been exposed to other chemicals.
-You should use caution when using them is unnecessary, as the recommended approach is to discard them altogether and to use pallets you are utterly sure are safe.
+If you look at the picture depicting a stack of pallets at the beginning of this post you can see one that is visibly darker than the rest.
+That is a warning sign that the pallet may have been exposed to other chemicals.
+Using caution when using them is unnecessary, as the recommended approach is to discard them altogether and to use pallets you are utterly sure are safe.